 If you had to choose three words to describe the Caribbean island of Aruba, what would they be?
 My three words would be; Warm, Colourful and Cosmopolitan.
 Of course, you’d expect it to be warm, being in the Dutch Antilles and close to the coast of Venezuela.
 You’ll be welcomed with unfailing warmth too – not for nothing has Aruba adopted the slogan of “One Happy Island’.
-There’s colour not only in the houses painted blue, yellow, pistachio and pink, but unexpectedly in the street art murals that we found in San Nicholas, created for the recent Aruba Art Fair.
+If you’re looking for things to do in Aruba, you’ll discover the houses painted blue, yellow, pistachio and pink, and the unexpected street art murals that we found in San Nicholas, created for the recent Aruba Art Fair.

 This was my first visit to Aruba and I discovered an island that is well developed for tourism, with plenty of hotels and apartments concentrated along the sandy beaches west of Oranjestad and a sophisticated restaurant scene.
 There’s also a cosmopolitan mix of cultures, with most locals speaking several languages; typically Dutch, English and Spanish as well as their own language of Papiamento.

 Tourism is an important part of the island’s economy and with visitors outnumbering the locals, it took me a while to put my finger on what makes Aruba unique and different to its Caribbean neighbours.
-My week in Aruba took me from designer shopping malls to the prickly beauty of Arikok National Park, from the white sand beaches of the south to the black volcanic rocks and crashing waves of the northern shore.
+Looking for what to do in Aruba, took me from designer shopping malls to the prickly beauty of Arikok National Park, from the white sand beaches of the south to the black volcanic rocks and crashing waves of the northern shore.
 Here are some of the favourite memories and experiences I took home from Aruba.

-1. The white sand beaches of the southern shore
+1. What to see in Aruba – The white sand beaches of the southern shore

 Well you can’t come to the Caribbean without talking about the beaches.
 It’s the white sand beaches and all-year-round sunshine that keep visitors coming back, to escape the cold weather back home.
 While we were there, a hurricane was battering the Florida coast, and while Aruba had escaped with just some rain showers, storms out at sea had washed piles of seaweed onto the famous white beaches.
 Admittedly we weren’t seeing them at their best, but by the end of the week the beaches had been practically cleared of storm debris and were back to normal.